AviatrixSystems/Docs/HowTos/tgw_limits.rst

 Functions                                                            Limits  	     Comments
 ===================================================                  =============== =====================
 Propagating on-prem routes to Spoke VPC route table                  not supported   VPC owner's responsibility.
 Learn more `here <https://docs.aviatrix.com/HowTos/tgw_faq.html#why-should-i-use-aviatrix-tgw-orchestrator-to-build-a-transit-network-architecture>`_
-Direct Connect support on TGW                                        not supported   Publicly announced in the roadmap Inter region TGW connectivity                                        not supported TGW VPN Static                                                       manual          In addition to updating Spoke VPC route table, you need to update the TGW route table for on-prem routes.
+Direct Connect support on TGW                                        supported       Publicly announced in the roadmap Inter region TGW connectivity                                        supported TGW VPN Static                                                       manual          In addition to updating Spoke VPC route table, you need to update the TGW route table for on-prem routes.
 TGW VPN BGP prefix total                                             100             TGW does not summarize Spoke VPC CIDRs routes.
 The total route limit is aggregated routes from both on-prem and Spoke VPCs.
 Spoke VPC Route entries in a route table                             100             Default is 50.
 Performance is impacted on 100 routes.